geyang/reinforcement_learning_learning_notes/README.md

 # Reinforcement Learning Notes

 My notes on reinforcement learning.

-I have moved some of the newer algorithms to different repos so the list here is incomplete.
+**Update**: I am implementing some new algorithms in private repos, so the list here is incomplete.
+I will come back to update this from time to time.

 ## Plans (2017-12-04)